pallotron/yubiswitch/README.md

 =======

-This application needs to run with escalated privileges in order to exclusively grab the USB HID interface that drives the NEO-n Yubikey.
+This application needs to run with escalated privileges in order to exclusively grab the USB HID interface that drives the NANO/NEO-n Yubikey.

 This sucks as a normal user can't just click on the app and the app isn't sophisticated enough to manage this itself -- so it's on you.

-Here's how I do it:
+Here's how I do itm please follow this instructions until the application will be redisigned to factor out the code path that requires root privileges:

 Create at file at that is executable (chmod 755) at ~/bin/yubi containing: